-This is the important feature of Neeman's work in \cite{Ne90}.

-In affine case, when $R$ is an associative ring with identity, the category of all left $R$-modules admits two exact structures, the abelian exact structure and the pure exact structure.
-The derived category of the first structure, denoted by $\D(R)$, is the ordinary derived category of $R$.
-The derived category of the second structure, denoted by $\D_{\mathrm{pac}}(R)$, is the pure derived category of $R$.
-This is a framework for doing pure homological algebra by pure derived categories and pure derived functors between them.
-It was first introduced and studied in \cite{CH02} by formally inverting pure homological isomorphisms

-In non-affine case, if $X$ is a quasi-compact and quasi-separated scheme, the category $\mathfrak{Qco}X$ of all quasi-coherent sheaves of $\CO_X$-modules admits three different exact structures.
-One of them is defined by the abelian exact sequences and the others were defined by pure exact sequences.
+Especially, it is suitable for the category $\mathfrak{Qco}X$ of all quasi-coherent sheaves over a given scheme $X$.
+In non-affine case, the category $\mathfrak{Qco}X$ admits three different exact structures.
+One of them is defined by the abelian exact sequences and the others are defined by pure exact sequences (see Example \ref{mor1}).